egite/Stratux-FIS-B-Weather-Monitor/README.md

 ## Disclaimer

 This software is provided for situational awareness and educational use only.
 It is **not** approved for navigation.
 Always cross-check weather information against official sources before flight.

+## Authorship

+All code in this repository was authored by [Claude Code](https://claude.com/claude-code) (Anthropic), directed and reviewed by the repository owner.